 - Those who falsely claim to be Hebrews and make money from prophecy will be destroyed (132-138).

-The oracle concludes with a confession of faith from the sibyl.
+The oracle concludes with a confession of faith from the Sibyl herself.
 This is part of the sibylline formula: the pagan prophetess confesses faith in God and claims her oracles are true.